howonlee/mertonon/docs/roadmap.md

 Community edition unless noted otherwise or we have a fit of pique or something.
 The vast majority will be CE, is what I'm saying, basically.

+Also look at small tasks roadmap

-- Less woopzoopy woopleboopy and more cutthroat politics example
+- Less woopzoopy woopleboopy and more cutthroat politics example.
+Parody something?
+Excess drama?
+- Non-quarter-assed CI/CD
+- BE validations - make the authn stuff actually yell if trivial stuff doesn't hold, and test it...
+- FE testing - set some FE testing up
 - User and login FE
-- FE testing - set some FE testing up
 - Completely trivial authz (admin-only authz)
-- Non-quarter-assed CI/CD
-- Error screens
-- Use banlist for password
-- Probabilistic semantics (follow Kolmogorov's first properly)
-- Weight thing in logspace (conform to fitt's), and with a value enter thing
 - Model updates lol, going through to API and views

-- Cobj deletion gotta cascade to weight, with affordance for undeletion implementation later - add this to generate too
-- Figure out CLA / FLA / whatever we're going to use situation
-- Whack the gotta-double-click-for-weights problem
-- Whack the fiddliness of the transpositions by making uneven cobj cardinalities in generate
-- Check for sign errors harder
-- Attack flaky consonances
-- SSL - serve SSL from builtin server
-- SSL - JDBC conn to db w/ ssl
-- Dockerize so the nice video we paid for isnt a lie lol
+- Email integration (as first integration)
+- Password reset
+- Low-touch paid option (Stripe integration on homepage - integration for paying to use Mertonon, not integrated into Mertonon, keygen impl, integrated licensing)
-- Switchable server thing
+- Bookmarks
+- Weight painter and modal changing
 - EE: Auditing.
 Not, like, doing auditing, but having stuff for audit to look at and go "mm-hmm" or "wtf" at.
 With semantic contingency for having the momentum implementations in there, and undo / soft delete semantics
-- Data in validation failures so you could do bounce-off-the-guardrails usage
 - RBAC and RBAC logic DSL (material portions enterprise, but materials portions also not).
 We may have to fight it out all the way to ABAC or ReBAC stuff too...
-- Joined complex inserts for default cobj, weight, etc to avoid blank page problems
+- Mass operations in FE
 - True conservation of credit allocation - currently doubling weightset cardinalities = doubling the credit flow... along with property
-- Admit the tyranny of the notes thing and do a notes / documents / form state machine DSL that's like, queryable.
-Deprecate the label columns everywhere and do migration to this
-- Url endpoint refactor to make demo / nondemo basically actually transparentish
-- Less half-assed logo
 - Overall views / executive summary views / full grad views
-- Bookmarks
-- Mutation dates, faster forward pass things
+- Faster forward pass so you dont have to kick off every time
-- Vendorize fontawesome - this will make things airgappable, hopefully
-- Other usage docs (explanations, hidden centers, command / participative budgeting)
-- Obnoxious amount of time clicking around
-- Minimap-like thing
-- Ordinary operation DSL
-- Disturbingly general notes lang
-- Privacy policy
-- Whack the intermittent group-by-dependent-uuid compilation problem
-- Explicit and compact FE modes.
-Property: they always gotta have the same links, just different display
-- Validation test properties... think them up.
-Not properties to validate, but properties to test the validation code.
-Quis custodiet ipsos custodes?
-- BE validations
-- Mass operations as prelude for FE testing (duplicate implementation property)
-- FE testing
-- Become nuts about currency again
-- Suck teeth about sigfigs a lot properly
-- Still think at least the roberts-yaida ratio things are useful-ish... stick em in. "we got data, but its on our local machine" - lol, just lol
-- Deal with giganto-spam property tests
-- Multiplicative weight updating
-- Weight painter and modal changing
 - Get the video done
-- Full loss views, full input views
-- Other KPI's
-- Password reset
-- Cobj and weight histories, maybe intertwined with the general auditing, maybe not.
-With generates and all...
-- Stateful action testing, lol
-- Sidebar histories
-- Theory of value writeup
-- Theory of inequality writeup.
-I prolly need an invariance principle (like w/ the Gaussian measures on boolfuncs) for levy-stable stuff instead of just Gaussian to whack a Friedgut's thm out of it, to frolick around in neural net land, really
-- Theory of class writeup
-- EE build separation
-- Editing data, lol
-- Crontab for adjustments
-- Total SQLite backend, to be self-contained (rdbms-serverless in the SQLite style, not the AWS style)
-- Undo / redo + soft deletes (use archive tables)
-- Periodization of budget and learning system (cronjob for the gradients and some emailing, etc)
 - Plugin system (both for CE and EE stuff).
 No third-party usage or docs intended yet
-- Low-touch paid option (Stripe integration on homepage - integration for paying to use Mertonon, not integrated into Mertonon, keygen impl, integrated licensing)
-- Stripe integration into Mertonon(for budgeting stuff)
-- EE: Whitelabelling
+- Install scheduler bit
+- Crontab for adjustments
+- Theory of value writeup - mark 1
+- Theory of inequality writeup - mark 1.
+I prolly need an invariance principle (like w/ the Gaussian measures on boolfuncs) for levy-stable stuff instead of just Gaussian to whack a Friedgut's thm out of it, to frolick around in neural net land, really

 - Cut alpha